aszepieniec/barff/README.md

 # barff
-Ansi C library for basic algebra routines for prime finite fields, chiefly targeting MQ cryptography.
+Ansi C library for basic algebra routines for prime finite fields, for instance for MQ cryptography; or for error correcting codes

 # Features
  * matrix routines including initialization to random values, multiplication, echelon reduction, and system solving